Understanding Image Long Descriptions in FrameMaker

 Although using the longdesc attribute is recommended in the Web Content Accessibility Guidelines and in 508 guidelines, older screen readers and many current browsers do not support this attribute and few online content developers use this attribute.
 As a result, the longdesc attributed benefits a only a small number of users.
 Only users who use modern screen readers can access the longdesc attribute easily.
 Older screen readers did not support this attribute.
 In addition, even users who use the latest version of screen reader may be unfamiliar with the longdesc attribute and may not know how to access long descriptions using their screen reader because the longdesc attribute is used so infrequently in online content.

 If you use the ImageLongDescText marker to assign long descriptions to images, as an interim solution ePublisher allows you to display a D link immediately after the image.
 The D link is an upper case letter D link that directs users to another page that contains the text you specified in the ImageLongDescText marker.
 Although a D link is not required for accessible Web pages, it can be used in addition to the longdesc attribute.
 The D link technique works in all browsers, but it is less elegant than using the londesc attribute.
 Some users may be confused when they see a D link on the page, while other users will ignore the D link.

 If you want to use D links in addition to the longdesc attribute when you generate output, your Stationery must have the D link option enabled.
 If you have permissions to modify target settings in ePublisher Express, you can enable the D link option setting in an ePublisher Express project.
-For more information about enabling the D link option in an ePublisher project, see “Specifying Accessibility Settings” on page 316.
-For more information about permissions required to modify target settings using ePublisher Express, see “Customizing Target Settings” on page 313.
+For more information about enabling the D link option in an ePublisher project, see “Specifying Accessibility Settings”.
+For more information about permissions required to modify target settings using ePublisher Express, see “Customizing Target Settings”.